jjdblast/bigdata-pipeline_wiki/Verify-Environment-Setup.md

 sudo docker run -it --name pipeline --net=host -m 48g fluxcapacitor/pipeline bash
 ```

-### Configuring the Environment and Starting All Services
+### Configure the Environment and Start All Services

 **At this point, you should be in your Docker Container**